-It’s no secret that Florida’s springs are in jeopardy, especially as our population increases, adding more environmental impacts to the state aquifer.
+It’s no secret that Florida’s springs are in jeopardy.
+As our population increases, this adds more environmental impacts to the state aquifer.
 While enjoying these natural delights, each of us can play a role in reducing groundwater pollution and decreasing water consumption.

 Visit www.FloridaSprings.org to find other ways you can help.